• Skip to main content

 October 12, 2016 by Bethanie Ryan

 Thinking about buying your first home?
 Here are some information and good sources to look to when preparing to purchase a home.
 Owning a home may or may not be the right choice for you, but if it is a goal, with careful planning, a lot of patience, and good advisers, it’s a very achievable dream!
-When Planning to Buy Your First Home: Figure out how much you can … [Read more...] about Tips for Buying Your First Home
+When Planning to Buy Your First Home: Figure out how much you can afford: … [Read more...] about Tips for Buying Your First Home

 6 Options to Consider When Preparing for Childbirth